 As discussed in section B.3.3, each course has an outcome matrix.
-Additionally, for each course, student evaluations of how well each course met their objectives as well as a student grade based evaluation of performance are calculated (see Section B.3.3 for a description of the methodology).
-A further assessment of the program outcomes is conducted during the final presentation of the senior design projects.
+Additionally, for each course, student evaluations of how well each course met their objectives as well as a student grade-based evaluation of performance are calculated (see Section B.3.3 for a description of the methodology).

-A summary of student performance for each outcome measured across the CHE program for all required courses (CHE, CEE courses only) with the exception of the technical electives (to allow for simpler identification of student outcomes) is provided in Figures 22 and 23.
+Figures 24 and 25 present a summary of student performance for each outcome in all required ENVE courses (except for three technical electives, to allow for simpler identification of student outcomes).
 These scores are weighted evenly across all core curricula to ensure that a single class does not have large bias or is underrepresented in the calculation.
 Then the student outcomes for the three technical electives within the water and air option are briefly discussed at the end of this section.
-ME 10, ENGR 118, and CS 10 were excluded from this calculation since the CHE student body is such a minor fraction of the overall student body in those three courses that average student performance in these courses would not be a reflection on outcome achievement for CHE students.
+ME 10, ENGR 118, and CS 10 were excluded from this calculation since the ENVE student body is such a minor fraction of the overall student body in those three courses that average student performance in these courses would not be a reflection on outcome achievement for ENVE students.

-Figure 22.
-2004-05 outcome assessment for CHE program required courses, absolute scale.
+Figure 24.
+2004-05 outcome assessment for ENVE program, absolute scale.

-Figure 23.
-2004-05 outcome assessment for CHE required courses as a percent of ideal scores.
+Figure 25.
+2004-05 outcome assessment for ENVE as a percent of ideal scores.

 A threshold for action on any outcome was set through a number of meetings of the ABET Committee at 70%.
 It was further decided that this would serve as an initial basis until a sufficient number of years of data could be evaluated on a trends basis.
 We expect that we will need a minimum of three to four years of data in our new evaluation matrix format before a trends analyses can be performed.
-However an absolute assessment can be made.
+However, an absolute assessment can be made.
 The review of the 2004-2005 summary outcome file indicated the following: